jguadagno/jguadagno.github.io/_pages/mvp-summit-2011-c-mvp-2-mvp-sessions.md

 #### Gary Short

-Technical debt is the debt present in your code when you take architectural or software engineering short cuts, or when you don’t make savings against time when you can.
+Technical debt is the debt present in your code when you take architectural or software engineering short cuts, or when you don't make savings against time when you can.
 At a later date you must return to the code and “pay off” this Technical Debt.
 Failure to do so can result in the debt accumulating to such an extent that it becomes greater than the “capital” in the code base and the project is then in danger of being cancelled.
-In this short presentation I’ll show you some anti patterns that lead to Technical Debt and the solutions to them, but more importantly, I’ll show you how to put a financial value on the debt in your code base so that you can better convince management to allow you to “pay off” the debt.
+In this short presentation I'll show you some anti patterns that lead to Technical Debt and the solutions to them, but more importantly, I'll show you how to put a financial value on the debt in your code base so that you can better convince management to allow you to “pay off” the debt.

 ### Evolving .NET